ch2pw/iva/README.md

 # Iva

-The Video Editor alternative to AviUtl.
+The video editor alternative to AviUtl.
 Work in progress...

 ```rs